esallychang/BIOF521_Fall2021_Week1/_episodes/01-Metadata_SRA.md

 > sequencing data?
 > 4. What other kind of data is available?
 > 5. Why are you collecting this kind of information about your sequencing runs?
->
+> 6. What SRA Run number should we use to download sequencing data for Sample `REL768B`?
 > > ## Solution
 > > 1.
 Escherichia coli B str.
 REL606 shown under the "organism" column.
 This is a tricky question because the column labeled "strain" actually has sample names
 > > 2.
 The Illumina sequencing platform was used shown in the column "Platform".
 But notice they used multiple instrument types listed under "Instrument"
 > > 3.
 Sort by LibraryLayout and the column "DATASTORE_filetype" shows that "minhash_sig realign ref_stats sra wgmlst_sig" were used for all single-end reads.
 (Also notice the Illumina Genome Analyzer IIx was never used for paired-end sequencing)
 > > 4.
 There are several columns including: megabases of sequence per sample, Assay type, BioSample Model, and more.
 > > 5.
 These are examples of "metadata" that you should collect for sequencing projects that are sent to public databases.
-> >
+> > 6.
+Find `REL768B` in the **Sample Name** column.
+That should correspond to Run `SRR2584409`.
+Keep a note of this for the next step!
 > {: .solution}
 {: .challenge}

 After answering the questions, you should avoid saving any changes you might have made to this file.
 We do not want to make any changes.
 If you were to save this file, make sure you save it as a plain `.txt` file.

 ## Where to learn more